learn-co-curriculum/sinatra-cookies-readme/README.md

 ## Objectives

-1. Define sessins and explain how they store data describing a client's interaction with a website at a given point in time
+1. Define sessions and explain how they store data describing a client's interaction with a website at a given point in time
 2. Define cookies and what's contained in them
 3. Distinguish between session cookies and persistent cookies